 However, more time on the market can also mean more baggage, such as ongoing transitions from legacy interfaces and outdated methods for accomplishing specific administrative tasks.
 Certain configurations require a bit of a ‘baling wire and bubble gum’ construct.

-There can be positive and negative longevity effects.
+There can be both positive and negative effects from longevity.

-Due to the origins of the two companies, many organizations utilize both Salesforce and HubSpot — HubSpot for marketing automation and Salesforce for sales, customer support, and custom business applications.
+Given the two companies’ origins, many organizations use both Salesforce and HubSpot โ HubSpot for marketing automation and Salesforce for sales, customer support, and custom business applications.

 Some companies using both platforms are considering moving entirely to one or the other.